 My current book examines the significance of Mary, John the Baptist, Jesus, and Paul.
 It examines the shape, meaning, and purpose of Jesus’ ministry especially revealed to us through his teaching, miracles, parables, actions, suffering, forgiveness, death, and resurrection.
 Walking on Water concludes with the emerging church and the spread of Christianity in the first century.

-The third book in this trilogy to be published in late 2017 will cover the development of Trinitarian and Atonement theology and doctrine beginning with the first century to today.
+The third book in this trilogy to be published in 2021 will cover the development of Trinitarian and Atonement theology and doctrine beginning with the first century to today.

 My purpose in writing these books is to help seekers and believers learn the rudiments of the Christian story.
 Contemporary beliefs and misconceptions are discussed by six characters whom you may have met in Resurrection Dialogues.
 Other than for myself, these characters are imaginative composite characters I created to represent major theological positions within Christianity and Judaism.